lauramoon/capstone-1/README.md

 The website is a Flask app.
 Forms use WTForms and password encryption uses Bcrypt.
 All of the pages are served with jinja2 templates.

-On the frontend, the [Materialize] (https://materializecss.com/) framework takes care of most of the styling.
+On the frontend, the Materialize framework (https://materializecss.com)  takes care of most of the styling.

+If you're curious, [proposal.md](proposal.md) has more details on the original plan.

 ### To Use